-I have lived and worked in Switzerland and visited family living there many times so it is a country I know well.
+As someone who has lived and worked in Switzerland (plus visited family living there many times) it is a country I know well.
 With beautiful mountains, gorgeous lakes, delicious food (did I mention chocolate?) scenic train journeys and so much more no wonder it is a country that features on many people’s bucket lists!

 - Where are the best places to visit in Switzerland?
 (Which are the best cities in Switzerland?
 The most beautiful towns to visit in Switzerland?
 The most picturesque places in Switzerland? etc)